Tara-Cloud/aws-cdk-tutorial/README.md

 >***Author's Note:***
 >The intended audience for this tutorial is developers, cloud architects, and DevOps professionals who already have a basic understanding of cloud computing and have an existing AWS account.
 This tutorial also assumes a basic understanding of object oriented programming.

->I envision that this tutorial could be part one of a larger series where learners could eventually build out a full scale web application following the example architecture presented in the *CDK Project Structure* section of this tutorial.
+>I envision that this tutorial to be part one of a larger series where learners could eventually build out a full scale web application following the example architecture presented in the *Constructs, Stacks, and Apps* section of this tutorial.

 ![img](readme-assets/tutorial_title.png)